SmartWheelchair/wheelchairControl/LOWLEVELREADME.md

 The ```emergencyButton_thread()```, which runs in parallel to the main code, constantly polls to check if the emergency button has been pressed.
 If it detects the button has been pressed, it immediately sends a system reset command to the microcontroller ```NVIC_SystemReset()```, overriding other tasks.

+### PID controlls

+To control the chair we simulate joystick values.
+To move forward and backward we put pwm values on the

+For Ros-Mbed movement we use PID controls to ensure we are moving at the desired speed and turning at the desired angle.

+For a brief introduction to PID controller please look at the following video: https://www.youtube.com/watch?v=UR0hOmjaHp0

+There are multiple reasons we use pid controllers.
+The PID controls we have updated the most are ```pid_twistA``` and ```pid_twistV```.
+All other pid functions have not been tested in a while.

+**PID Forward**
+To move forward in a straight line at a certain speed we are using ```pid_twistV```.
+How it works is we have two PID algorithms running at the same time.
+One PID controller determines how much the chair should be turning and the other PID controller selects how fast it should be go.
+To move at a certain speed, we feed in the PID controller the average of encoder values, and it returns how much the chair should speed up or slow down.
+This is represented by the increase or decrease of the y axis on the joystick control.
+There is a bit of a delay on the reaction time on the chair, so the max values have to be kept down.
+These max values we cap are the maximum joystick PWM voltage at “1”, and we cap how much the joystick value can increase per cycle to “.005”.

+To ensure there is no sideways drift, we feed in the controller the difference of the encoders, which tells us whether we are moving straight or at an angle.
+The Controller returns how much the chair should move to the left or to the right.
+This is represented by an increase or decrease of the x axis in the joystick controls.

+**PID Turn**
+To turn at certain speeds we use ```pid_twistA```.
+To go at the correct angular velocity, we feed the IMU gyroscope z value to the controller.
+Then the controller decides whether the angular velocity should increase or decrease.
+This is done by increasing or decreasing the x axis value of the joystick.

 ## Contact
 **Website:** http://smartwheelchair.eng.ucsd.edu/
 **Phone:** (619) 836-8052